Frequently Asked Questions

 How do I get my printout?

 Every student PC has the Toshiba print queue listed as a printer--this is where your documents go when you select Print.
-Then go to a Toshiba printer, swipe your student ID card (swiper is located on the right-hand side of the printer), and the printout will print!
+Then go to a Toshiba printer, swipe your student ID card (card swipe is located on the left-hand side of the printer), and the printout will print!

 How many prints and copies do I get?